ros2/ros2_documentation/source/Troubleshooting/Installation-Troubleshooting.rst

 This will also cause the build of packages which need to use patch to fail, even you allow it to use administrator rights.

-On Foxy or later:

 - ``choco uninstall patch; colcon build --cmake-clean-cache`` - This is a bug in the `GNU Patch For Windows package <https://chocolatey.org/packages/patch>`_.
 If this package is not installed, the build process will instead use the version of Patch distributed with git.

-On Eloquent or earlier:

-- Make sure you're building in a Visual Studio command prompt which has been run as administrator.
-- On some machines canceling the prompt without selecting "Yes" will also work.

 Failed to load Fast RTPS shared library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^